warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/deploy_script.md

 ## Next steps

-After creating implementing the deployment scripts, you can finally [deploy the trading Agent](deployment).
+After implementing the deployment scripts, you can finally [deploy the trading Agent](deployment).